 At first, many people are taken aback by the appearance of our shoes; however, those who put them on and experience significant relief from pain soon see them in a different light!

 Can I order Z-CoiL footwear over the Internet or by phone?
 There is no Z-CoiL store near me.

 Yes you can!
 In August 2010, Z-CoiL changed its long-standing policy of no internet or phone sales in response to strong customer demand.
 We still believe that a personalized fit is essential for maximizing the incredible pain relief benefits of Z-Coil shoes.
 However, for those people in pain who have difficulty visiting a store near them, we now offer Online and Telephone Sales.
 We ask the customer a series of fitting questions and make corresponding adjustments to the shoes prior to shipping.
 If further adjustments are needed, we encourage the customer to visit their nearest Z-CoiL distributor.
 We also offer a Risk-Free, 30-Day Trial Period.

 Where are Z-CoiL shoes manufactured?

 Z-CoiL Footwear is headquartered in Albuquerque, New Mexico, where the products are designed and engineered.
-Our products were originally manufactured in South Korea.
-Al Gallegos had tried for years to find a U.S. shoe manufacturer willing to produce his unusual shoes, but they all laughed at his idea and turned him down.
-Today we build our footwear in both China and the United States, with the final assembly in Albuquerque, New Mexico.
+Our products are manufactured in South Korea, China and the United States.
+Originally, Al Gallegos had tried for years to find a U.S. shoe manufacturer willing to produce his unusual shoes, but they all laughed at his idea and turned him down.
 Our intention is to move more of our footwear parts to the United States, however, we expect that some parts will continue to be built outside the United States long term.
-Our current manufacturing partner in Asia produces shoes for many well known high quality US shoe brands.
+Our current manufacturing partners in Asia produces shoes for many well known high quality U.S. shoe brands.